Tonic-Box/YABR/docs/analysis-apis.md

 # Analysis APIs

-YABR provides nine high-level analysis APIs that build on top of the SSA IR system.
+YABR provides ten high-level analysis APIs that build on top of the SSA IR system.
 Each API can be used independently or combined for powerful semantic queries.

 ---